peat/polypainter/README.md

 # PolyPainter

 PolyPainter attempts to recreate a given image using the randomized placement of colored polygons.

-The polygons are created according to rules, but placed randomly on an empty canvas.
-As the canvas fills, it is compared to the target image, and retains the polygons that increase the fidelity of the image.
+The polygons are created according to configurable rules about colors, size, transparency, and shape.

 The goal of PolyPainter is *not* to create an optimized representation of the source image, but rather to provide a very configurable system for creating interesting (dare we say beautiful) representations.
+Half the fun of creating an image is watching it render in real time!

 Right now this is _super extremely crazy early_ software that I've been hacking on in my spare time for personal use.
 Please hit me up on Twitter (@peat) if you have any questions at all. :)